top of page

 When the smoke cleared 82 people lie dead (including 4 federal agents and 20 children).

-Those deeply imbedded memories of this tragedy made me want to seek it out.
+Those deeply embedded memories of this tragedy made me want to seek it out.
 I was curious to see what it looked like today.
 Would any of the former structures still be there?
 Would it be surrounded by barbed-wired fencing?
 What was the land being used for now?

 After driving past miles of rich farmland, we turned down Double EE Ranch Road.